-Some experts see similarities in viewpoint and background between terror defendants and extremists, including white supremacists, housed in American prisons.
+Some experts see similarities in viewpoint and background between terror defendants and the thousands of other extremists, including white supremacists, in American prisons.
 They say any de-radicalization effort must span the ideological spectrum, both because of those parallels and because of constitutional concerns about focusing on members of one particular religion.

 "While we very well may have to engage in a variety of rehabilitative and monitoring programs, it is crucial that they apply across the board to the vast threat," Brian Levin, an expert on extremist ideology at California State University, San Bernardino, told members of Congress.
 Focusing too narrowly could mean missing other ideological threats, he said.

 Some European nations have taken a different approach.